MetacoSA/NBitcoin/README.md

 With nuget :
 >**Install-Package NBitcoin**

-Or if you are running on Mono (using MonoDevelop):
+Or if you are running on Mono (using MonoDevelop/XamarinStudio):
 >**Install-Package NBitcoin.Mono**

 Go on the [nuget website](https://www.nuget.org/packages/NBitcoin/) for more information.